 # Common issues:

-# - "Credentials rejected" - Wrong password hash
+# - 'Credentials rejected' - wrong password hash

-# - "Connection refused" - Wrong proxy address
+# - 'Connection refused' - wrong proxy address

-# - "Timeout" - Firewall blocking connection
+# - 'Timeout' - firewall blocking the connection

-# Generate new hash after password change
+# Regenerate the hash after a password change

 cntlm -H -d DOMAIN -u username### Git for Windows SSL Backend